killian1024/categories_classifier/README.md

 #### Dependencies ####

 In order to compile this software you have to use a C++ revision equal or highter to C++17 (ISO/IEC 14882:2017).
-Also the following libraries are necessary:
+Also the following libraries and tools are necessary with a version equal or highter the specified one:
 - speed (https://github.com/killian1024/speed)
 - boost 1.58
+- GCC 8.0.1
+- CMake 3.9